Big Butterfly Count 2020

 - Switch to pesticide free products to help butterflies in your outdoor spaces.

 - Switch to peat free compost.
 This helps butterflies further afield as peat bogs are a valuable and fragile habitat for many species.

 A few words from the experts on how to attract butterflies

-Some of our customers recently sent in their butterfly garden questions for Chris Packham, so settle in and get ready to spend six minutes with Chris as he shares his answers.
+Some of our customers recently sent in their butterfly garden questions for Chris Packham, so settle

-If you’d like more information on Butterfly Conservation and the fantastic work they do, please visit https://butterfly-conservation.org/ and for more details on The Big Butterfly Count visit https://www.bigbutterflycount.org/
+In the meanwhile, if you’d like more information on Butterfly Conservation and the fantastic work they do, please visit https://butterfly-conservation.org/ and for more details on The Big Butterfly Count visit https://www.bigbutterflycount.org/